regro/cf-scripts/README.md

 - `CF_FEEDSTOCK_OPS_CONTAINER_NAME`: the name of the container to use in the bot, otherwise defaults to `ghcr.io/regro/conda-forge-tick`
 - `CF_FEEDSTOCK_OPS_CONTAINER_TAG`: set this to override the default container tag used in production runs, otherwise the value of `__version__` is used

+Additional environment variables are described in [the settings module](conda_forge_tick/settings.py).

 ### Getting a Working Environment

 The bot has an abstract set of requirements stored in the `environment.yml` file in this repo.